johnstuby7/React-Master-Class/Example-18-Forms-and-User-Input/01-starting-project/README.md

-# Use Reducer examples
+# Form and User Inputs Examples

-This example covers how to use reducers and a couple different situations in which they are a good solution
+This example covers the basics of forms and how to handle user input

+## Install:

+- clone the repo
+- npm i
+- npm start